 The Accreditation Council for Education in Nutrition and Dietetics (ACEND®) sets Standards of Education for entry-level dietetics education and is the accrediting body for the Academy of Nutrition and Dietetics.
 ACEND® is the only accrediting agency for dietetics education programs recognized by the United States Department of Education (USDE).
 Continued recognition by USDE since 1974 affirms that ACEND® is a reliable authority as to the quality of dietetics education program that it accredits.
 Programs accredited by ACEND® meet the education requirements established by CDR.
 Both ACEND® and CDR operate independently of the governing bodies of the Academy of Nutrition and Dietetics.

 What is the Academy of Nutrition and Dietetics?

-The Academy of Nutrition and Dietetics is the world's largest organization of food and nutrition professionals founded in Cleveland, Ohio, in 1917, by a visionary group of women dedicated to helping the government conserve food and improve the public's health and nutrition during World War I. Today, the Academy has 75,000 members — registered dietitian nutritionists, dietetic technicians, registered, and other dietetics professionals holding undergraduate and advanced degrees in nutrition and dietetics, and students — and is committed to improving the nation's health and advancing the profession of dietetics through research, education and advocacy.
+The Academy of Nutrition and Dietetics is the world's largest organization of food and nutrition professionals founded in Cleveland, Ohio, in 1917, by a visionary group of women dedicated to helping the government conserve food and improve the public's health and nutrition during World War I. Today, the Academy has 75,000 members — registered dietitian nutritionists, dietetic technicians, registered, and other dietetics and nutrition professionals holding undergraduate and advanced degrees in nutrition and dietetics, and students — and is committed to improving the nation's health and advancing the profession of dietetics through research, education and advocacy.